Why American Mannerism Is Not Shared By Peruvians—and What It Means For Your Next Trip

 For Americans

 Skipping the small‑talk routine can feel like a social faux pas.
-So naturally, it may make you come across as cold, aloof, or even rude.
+Day to day, it may make you come across as cold, aloof, or even rude.
 In professional settings, that can translate into missed networking opportunities, slower career growth, or a perception that you’re not a team player.

 For Peruvians